 If a business is displaying prices to consumers, the ACCC (Australian Competition & Consumer Commission) requires the quoted price to be clear, accurate and not misleading to consumers.
 It should state the total price of the good or service as a single figure that includes tax and other additional charges, including GST.

-Though the ACCC requirement for a clear, accurate and not misleading quote is apparent for B2B transactions, the rule requiring GST-inclusive prices does not apply if the price statement is made exclusively to businesses.
+For business-to-business transactions, the rules are slightly different.
+GST does not have to be included if the quote is made exclusively to businesses.
 Therefore, the general rule for B2B transactions is that no GST is required to be specified in a quote.

-For example, if a business decides to sell a product to another business, then it will be legal for them to quote on a GST-exclusive basis, such as “$295 plus GST”.
-There are a few conditions attached to being able to quote without specifying GST:
+If a business decides to sell a product to another business, then it will be legal for them to quote sans GST.
+An example of this would be “$295 plus GST”.

 - Businesses are still obliged to make it clear that the price being quoted is on a GST-exclusive.
 For example, a business that quotes “$295” to another business will still breach the ACCC requirements.
 There must be reasonable notice given that the price does not include GST.